 Symptoms of shingles on the face

-If the shingles rash develops on a person’s face, they may experience:
+If shingles affects a person’s face, they may experience:

-The medical term for shingles in the eye is herpes zoster ophthalmicus.
+The medical term for shingles in the eye is herpes zoster ophthalmicus or opthalmic zoster.

 Symptoms of shingles in the eye include:

-- blistering on the upper eyelid, usually on only one side of the face
+- blistering on the forehead, on the tip of the nose, on the upper eyelid, or around the eye, usually on only one side of the face

 - sensitivity to light